 Who are we?

-Virtual Arkansas is a state virtual school that partners with public school districts to provide course opportunities to students that cannot be offered with local resources.
-We are not an online high school or a diploma-granting institution, but are a resource for supplementing education for public school students.
+Virtual Arkansas is a State Virtual School (SVS) that partners with local schools to provide course opportunities to students that otherwise might not be available with local resources.
+We are not an online high school or a diploma-granting institution but are a resource for supplementing the education for local students.
 The program is implemented through a partnership between the Arkansas Department of Education and the Arkansas Education Service Cooperatives.
 This initiative is guided by Act 2325 of 2005: An Act to Provide Distance Learning.
+Act 2325 of 2005: An Act to Provide Distance Learning.